vabhv1903/Decentralized-RideShare/README.md

 ## Project State

 As of now this project is just a concept and the contract is only deployed on Rinkeby Test Network.
-I dont recommend deploying on the mainnet in the current state.
+I dont recommend deploying on the main net in the current state.
 There is more testing and overall improvements to be done.

 ### Contribute

-There are pently of parts that could be improved or extended therefore contribution is welcome.
+There are plenty of parts that could be improved or extended therefore contribution is welcome.
 Go Wild!

 ## Ride Architecture

-Simply the ride has four steps from start to finish, any where within the ride is cancable by either party.
+Simply the ride has four steps from start to finish, anywhere within the ride is cancellable by either party.
 The contract keeps track of the steps by using 6 different ride states.
 These states cannot be skipped and only be called from the correct party.
 Here are some important topics for each state.

 Passenger address is used as the ride ID for easy lookup and prevents a single address from having two outstanding rides.